 For glazing after baking:

 - Add the lukewarm water to a large bowl (and use a wooden spoon) or to the bowl or a stand mixer fitter with the paddle attachment.
 Stir in the 1 tsp of white sugar and sprinkle yeast over-top.
 Let stand 5 minutes.
 Add 1 cup of the flour and mix well.
 Remove paddle attachment, then cover bowl with plastic wrap (or a dampened tea towel) and let rise until doubled, about 1 hour.

 - Fit the mixer with the kneading hook and mix well.
-Add the 3 Tbsp white sugar, the milk, butter and 1 more cup of the flour.
+Add the 3 Tbsp white sugar, salt, milk, butter and 1 more cup of the flour.
 Mix well until smooth.
 Start adding the last 1 cup of flour in small increments, until the dough clears the sides of the bowl and wraps around the kneading hook. *The dough should be moist and sticky.
 You can add a bit more flour if needed, but add only enough to bring the dough together.
 Remove the kneading hook, cover the bowl with plastic wrap (or a damp tea towel) and let rise until doubled, about 1 hour.

 - Grease a 9x13-inch sheet pan (quarter sheet pan) or alternately a 9x13-inch baking pan.
 Spoon dough onto the pan and using your finger-tips or a silicone spatula, spread the dough evenly into the pan, covering the entire bottom of the pan.
 Cover the pan with plastic wrap or and let rise 20-30 minutes.

 - Meanwhile, preheat your oven to 400F.
 Prepare your peaches by splitting in half and removing and discarding the pit.